rnkn/side-notes/README.md

 Quickly display your quick side notes in quick side window.

-Side notes live in a file in the current directory defined by custom option `side-notes-file`, which defaults to `notes.txt`.
+Side notes live in a file defined by custom option `side-notes-file`, which defaults to `notes.txt`.
+This file can be placed anywhere in the current directory heirarchy (i.e. `default-directory` of any parent directory).

 Installation
 ------------